quarkusio/quarkus-super-heroes/event-statistics/README.md

 The application is exposed outside of the cluster on port `80`.

-These are only the descriptors for this application and the required Kafka broker only.
+These are only the descriptors for this application and the required Kafka broker and Apicurio Schema Registry only.
 If you want to deploy the entire system, [follow these instructions](../README.md#deploying-to-kubernetes).

 ### Deploying directly via Kubernetes Extensions
 Following the [deployment section](https://quarkus.io/guides/deploying-to-kubernetes#deployment) of the [Quarkus Kubernetes Extension Guide](https://quarkus.io/guides/deploying-to-kubernetes) (or the [deployment section](https://quarkus.io/guides/deploying-to-openshift#build-and-deployment) of the [Quarkus OpenShift Extension Guide](https://quarkus.io/guides/deploying-to-openshift) if deploying to [OpenShift](https://openshift.com)), you can run `./mvnw clean package -Dquarkus.kubernetes.deploy=true` to deploy the application and any of its dependencies (see [Kubernetes (and variants) resource generation](../docs/automation.md#kubernetes-and-variants-resource-generation) of the [automation strategy document](../docs/automation.md)) to Kubernetes or OpenShift.